-Looking for the perfect playlist downloader for your recording project?
+Looking for the best way to convert your favorite Spotify playlist to mp3?
 We dissect the top 5 tools on offer and see which is best.

 A playlist downloader allows you to own a copy of the music that you stream.
 It’s a website or software program that allows you to directly download the audio track from a source, converting it into a file that can be saved on your machine, and listened to at a later date.